 Now it's your turn

-At the end of last August, I never would have imagined that we would really see the Dow hit 7,500 -- much less almost hit 6,500.
-Similarly, in March, I never would have imagined we'd be back above 10,000 so quickly.
+When I originally submitted this article, I never would have imagined that we would really see the Dow hit 7,500 -- much less almost hit 6,500.
+Similarly, last March, I never would have imagined we'd be back above 10,000 so quickly.

 But now I know that anything is possible.
 And I think that rather than celebrating the market's recent run-up, or trying to guess where it's going next, the best thing we can do is focus on learning from our past mistakes, so that we can make better investments going forward.